Team Semantics and Independence Notions in Quantum Physics: Logical Properties of Teams

 \begin{definition}[Outcome Independence] A hidden-variable team $X$ supports \emph{outcome independence} if it satisfies the formula

 \end{definition}

 All the previous examples were, from the point of view of independence logic, atoms or conjunctions of atoms of the same kind with a certain organization of the variables.
-We now introduce a property which is slightly more complicated.
+We shall now consider a property which is slightly more complicated.